 Affiliate disclosure: Sweet Humble Home is a participant in Amazon's affiliate program.
 As an Amazon Associate I earn from qualifying purchases.
 This is no extra cost to readers.

 The holidays bring lots of joy, but they can also be a challenge when trying to entertain.
 This is especially true when you have a small space.
-I’ve pulled together the top 5 tips for holiday entertaining in a small space.
+For years I entertained in a small space, and it wasn’t always easy – until I really learned to implement these tips.
+Since then I’ve been known for gathering many more people than you would expect into a space that you wouldn’t expect would entertain a larger group.
+So now I’m sharing what I’ve learned and put together into my top 5 tips for holiday entertaining in a small space.
 You can do it – I did it for years!

 TIP ONE: Prep Ahead